Blue-winged warbler

-The blue-winged warbler (Vermivora cyanoptera) is a fairly common New World warbler, 11.5 cm long and weighing 8.5 g.
-It breeds in eastern North America in southern Ontario and the eastern United States.
-Its range is extending northwards, where it is replacing the very closely related golden-winged warbler, Vermivora chrysoptera.
+The blue-winged warbler (Vermivora cyanoptera) is a fairly common migratory New World warbler, 11.5 cm long and weighing 8.5 g.
+It breeds in eastern North America in southern Ontario and the eastern United States and winters in southern Central America.
+Its breeding range is extending northwards, where it is replacing the very closely related golden-winged warbler (Vermivora chrysoptera).